gryffun/unity-neovim-launcher/README.md

 This is a simple way to get Unity to link with Neovim with some of the functionality of the supported external editors.
 I was having trouble finding answers on how to do it online myself.
 Hope this helps someone.

-Currently this only contains the files to configure it for Windows, as that's what I use.

 # Windows

 unity_nvim_launcher.exe works to link Unity and Neovim on windows.